-Since 1994, the Presbyterian Church in Canada has been intentional about supporting efforts of confession, truth, and reconciliation with Indigenous people and communities.
+Since 1994, the Presbyterian Church in Canada has been intentional about supporting efforts of confession, truth and reconciliation with Indigenous peoples and communities.
 As a result, Presbyterians Sharing provides funding for nine ministries that operate in and for Indigenous communities in Canada.
 These nine ministries comprise the National Indigenous Ministry Council.

-Each ministry operates under a minister, director, or representative who meets with the Council for mutual care, encouragement, and discussion.
-Though the relationship between the Presbyterian Church in Canada and Indigenous People is wrought with history and pain, in part as a result of the Residential Schools, the church is committed to the ongoing process of healing and reconciliation.
-This is one of several efforts to recognize wrongdoing, and prayerfully restore right relationships.
+Each ministry operates under a minister, director, or representative who meets with the Council for mutual care, encouragement and discussion.
+Though the relationship between the Presbyterian Church in Canada and Indigenous peoples is wrought with history and pain, in part as a result of the Residential Schools, the church is committed to the ongoing process of healing and reconciliation.
+This is one of several efforts to recognize wrongdoing and prayerfully restore right relationships.
 The National Indigenous Ministry Council operates to uphold ministries engaging in this important work of sharing the reconciliatory action of Jesus in word and deed.

 Ministries of the PCC

 Anamiewigummig Fellowship Centre exists to clothe, help, feed, love, and guide people in urban Kenora, Ontario.

 To sum up the fulfillment of this mission, one long-term client said of the Fellowship Centre, “I like the way you guys take care of us.”

 The ministry provides an urban “home” for many elders and young people who have endured the realities of the Residential School system or have aged out of the child welfare system.
 Offering practical care and support with food, clothing, and love, the Centre journeys alongside Indigenous people who have been displaced or ravaged by addiction and mental health issues.

 Winnipeg Inner City Missions (WICM) is a place of reconciliation and healing.
 The ministry provides a safe place to grow and learn for people in Winnipeg’s North End and inner city.